asantaga/wiserHomeAssistantPlatform/README.md

   - Utilise async api aioWiserHeatAPI
   - Modify for fully async functionality
   - Utilise the data update coordinator of HA
-  - Adjustment of battery levels to be more reflective of remainign usable capacity
+  - Adjustment of battery levels to be more reflective of remaining usable capacity

 - 3.1.7
   - Bump api to 0.0.42 to fix hub wifi drop outs